farahanasuhaimi/WebDev-Projects/Portfolio Website/README.md

             flex-direction: $direction;
             }

     c.
-We can have our specific scss file apart from our style.scss by naming it starting with underscore(\_) such as `_globals.scss` and import it in using `@import "global"`.
+We can have our specific scss file apart from our style.scss by naming it starting with underscore(\_) such as `_globals.scss` and import it in using `@import "globals"`.